 The number of patients aged 65 years or older who filled any prescription by a given primary care physician during the study period.

-All patients aged 65 years or older who filled any prescription during the study period.
+All patients aged 65 years or older seen by a primary care clinician who filled any prescription during the study period, regardless of the prescriber.

 Patients who have undergone organ transplantation, chemotherapy, or have a diagnosis of HIV: